basecamp/bc3-integrations/README.md

 1. Add your icon file to the [icons/](icons/) folder.
 Icons must be `256x256` in `.png` format.
 2. Add an entry to [integrations.yml](integrations.yml) with your integration's `name`, `description` (160 characters max), `website`, `icon`, and `category` (categories are identified at the top).
+   - Make sure the provided `website` references your service's Basecamp integration and describes (or links to) how to set it up.

   Example:
   ```yaml